 The team at Hereford Regional continued the legacy of progress laid before them by building a 80,500 square foot replacement hospital.
 In the fall of 2009, Deaf Smith County residents once again granted the approval for the sale of $28,000,000 General Obligation Bonds.
 The sale of these bonds enabled the retirement of an aging facility on East Third Street and the erection of a brand new facility located at West Fifteenth Street next to a new clinic.

 HRMC broke ground on May 4, 2009.
 Approximately 200 people showed up for an exciting ceremony to begin the work of the brand new $28 million facility.
 Fifteen honorary shovel bearers broke into the dirt on that day.
 They included: Dr. Layne Barnes, Dr. H.R.
 Johnson, Dr. John Gregg, Dr. Stenneth Adams, Dr. Akinyele Lovelace, Carolyn Jansa WHNP, Carmen Flood FNP, Dr. A.T.
-Mimms, Dr. Earl Chase, Gayle Cotton, Kari Valdez, Major Diego Barela, Dr. Jay Akin, Daleine Springer, Joe Henry, and CEO Nathan Flood.
+Mimms, Dr. Earl Chase, Gayle Cotton, Kari Valdez, Major Diego Barela, Dr. Jay Akin, Daleine Springer, and Joe Henry.
 With smiles on their faces and excitement in the air the legacy continued.